Canadian regulator alleges OKEx operator violated securities law By Cointelegraph - Up News Info

 The Ontario Securities Commission claimed Aux Cayes FinTech Company Limited, a legal entity in the Republic of Seychelles that operates crypto exchange OKEx, has failed to comply with the province’s law governing securities.

-In an Aug.
-18 notice, the Ontario Securities Commission, or OSC, alleged that Aux Cayes may have engaged in illegal activity and could face regulatory action if it fails to cooperate with authorities.
-According to the OSC, crypto asset products offered through OKEx are considered securities and derivatives, and subject to the Ontario securities law.
+In Wednesday’s notice, the Ontario Securities Commission, or OSC, alleged that Aux Cayes may have engaged in illegal activity and could face regulatory action if it fails to cooperate with authorities.
+According to the OSC, the crypto asset products offered through OKEx are considered securities and derivatives, and subject to the Ontario securities law.
 The regulator claims Aux Cayes has failed to comply with the region’s registration and prospectus requirements.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.